All Episodes

 It took them a while to get up to speed, but after they figured out that they were reeling from that, then they went nuts on that.

-Except the Obama Obama camp does not, uh the Romney camp does not tie them together.
+And this is basically the same thing, except the Obama camp does not, the Romney camp does not tie them together.

 I'm doing that myself.

-The Romney ad does not say, for example, and last week when President Obama said you didn't build that small business, you didn't do it on your own.
+The Romney ad does not say, for example, and last week when President Obama said, you didn't build that small business, you didn't do it on your own.

-Your small business, you had nothing to do with that.
+You had nothing to do with that.

-Other people built other people made your business happen.
+Other people made your business up.

 You didn't do that.